Apple2424/GamblingCoreWebsite/README.md

-# Gaming Hub
+# Gambling Core

+An experience with AI tools to create a website.
 A collection of browser-based casino games built with HTML, CSS, and JavaScript.
 Currently featuring a slot machine game with more games coming soon!

 ## 🎮 Games Available